DanielaSimoes/ESP8266/README.md

 The least step is select the ESP8266 after the installation in Tools > Board and select the right port in Tools > Port.

 If you can't find the Port, it means that you have to find some drivers or you need to give some permitions.

+The repository contains the code to exchange information about traffic signals informations.